arcweave/arcweave-unity-plugin/README.md

 You get a .zip file containing 2 items:

 * `Json.txt`: contains all the data of your Arcweave project, minus any arcscript implementations.
 * `ArcscriptImplementation.cs`: contains all arcscript implementations of your Arcweave project.
+(OBSOLETE: NO LONGER REQUIRED)

 Place those 2 files into any subfolder within your Unity project's `Assets` folder.